sujaysathya/Automated_Attending_System/README.md

 9) <b>PyAudio:</b>
 Used to access the microphone.
 View the documentation [here.](https://people.csail.mit.edu/hubert/pyaudio/docs/)
-#### Compatability:
+#### Compatibility:

-Changing the coordinates in pyautogui is more than enough to implement this code on google meet,zoom,microsoft teams or any other software you use to attend class<br>
+Changing the coordinates in pyautogui is more than enough to implement this code on Google Meet, Zoom Meetings, Microsoft Teams or any other software you use to attend class.<br>

 #### CHANGES YOU HAVE TO MAKE:

-<p>A small amount of the code you see in this program is hardcoded w.r.t to my pc.
+<p>A small amount of the code you see in this repository is hardcoded w.r.t to my computer.
-Changes that you have to make to implement this on your pc are:<p\>
+Changes that you have to make to implement this on your computer are:<p\>

-1)Change all the coordinates that pyautogui uses.
-Refer to coordinate_finder.py to find the coordinates which are suitable for you(if you didnt understand any of this, please read the pyautogui documentation).<br>
+1) Change all the coordinates that PyAutoGUI uses.
+Refer to `coordinate_finder.py` to find the coordinates which are suitable for you (if you didn't understand any of this, please read the PyAutoGUI documentation).<br>
-2)Change all the file paths.<br>
+2) Change all the file paths.<br>
-3)Change the size of the crop in crop=img1[280:911,1520:1900] to crop=img1[y1:y2,x1:x2] where x1,x2,y1 and y2 are coordinates of the chatbox in google meet or Zoom<br>
+3) Change the size of the crop in `crop=img1[280:911,1520:1900]` to `crop=img1[y1:y2,x1:x2]` where `x1`, `x2`, `y1` and `y2` are coordinates of the chatbox in the online classroom software (i.e Google Meet/ Zoom etc.)<br>

 #### Places to improve:
-Currently planning on making a chat bot which can hopefully have full fleged conversations.\
+Currently planning on making a ChatBot which can hopefully have full fleged conversations.\
 Please contribute and make this better lads.

 <h3>PLEASE NOTE:</h3>